Campus-Molndal-JIN23/tdd-och-mock-Emilsivertsson/README.md

 # TDD och MOCKING

 ## Description
-School challenge to write test with Mockito and Junit 5.
+- School challenge to write test with Mockito and Junit 5.
-Aims to test the city class getters.
+- Aims to test the information from a API call via a city class using a mock, because we dont have a actual API.

-- What was your motivation?
-- Why did you build this project?
-(Note: the answer is not "Because it was a homework assignment.")
-- What problem does it solve?
-- What did you learn?
+- This lets us test our code without having to rely on a API och database, or if in a bigger project lets us try our code without having acess to others code.
+- I have learned to use Mockito and Junit 5 to test my code, and how to use a mock to test my code.

 ## Installation
 clone the repo and open it in your favorite IDE.
 Run the test from the